victorvicto/myMiniCP/userguide/source/minicp.rst

 The steps executed during the search at the creation of child nodes are described and illustrated next:

 1. The branching is asked to create its alternatives.
 Those are not yet executed at this point.
-2. The ``DFSSearchNode`` pushes its state such that it can be recovered on backtrack.
+2. The ``DFSSearchNode`` pushes its reversibleState such that it can be recovered on backtrack.
 3. An alternative is executed.
 This can possibly have side effect, such as modifying some reversible objects.
-4. Eventually the search will backtrack, it means that a ``pop`` operation is executed such that all reversible objects recover their state.
+4. Eventually the search will backtrack, it means that a ``pop`` operation is executed such that all reversible objects recover their reversibleState.
 The process then continues in 2. with the next alternative.

 .. image:: _static/searchalternative.svg
     :scale: 30